appzmonster/fetch-interceptor/README.md

 export default CorrelationId;
 ```

-(4) Construct the request with the `CorrelationId` request interceptor.
+(4) Construct the fetch request with your `CorrelationId` request interceptor.

 **./src/Home.js**
 ```